-The Queen visits early this year with Tussey Ridge in the mix on day 2.
+The Queen stage kicks off the Memorial Day Weekend, and is the first stage for the 3-day racers.
 We’re keeping all those great East Coast Rocks on John Wert for you and the fun drop of Hessick Trail is back too.
 No need for the big climb in the middle though and you’ll get all that great singletrack packed together after a nice rollout from Kearns Campground.
 Rocky singletrack lovers will eat up the scenic Tussey Ridge Trail, although they may not have time to look around at the spectacular view while mindfully picking their lines.

 Tussey isn’t an easy ride, but this incredible trail is a gem and is as good at it gets in mountain biking.

 Once feared, this stage has become a contender for the favorite of the week!
 Deep woods and East Coast Old School riding awaits.
 The route travels through a lightly used area that is among the most picturesque riding in Pennsylvania, and old tram trails from early 20th century logging cuts will leave riders with a new understanding of baby-head rocks.
 The course returns to the trails used during the first two years of Trans-Sylvania Epic.
 Black Gap Trail is hard for riders to forget and for those who’ve experienced it, White Deer Creek Trail ranks among the top 10 trails in Pennsylvania.
 R.B.
 Winter State Park is a beautiful park with a cold, spring-fed lake at the finish to cool riders off.
 Expect four enduro segments with a wide variety in features.

 Monday, May 29th – 25-30 miles